What Makes Alcohol Addictive?

 Our expert, caring, and experienced treatment providers are committed to helping you overcome your addiction through a comprehensive individualized program that utilizes evidence-based cutting-edge medical services alongside traditional healing practices and holistic treatment methods, for a whole-patient approach to healing the body, the mind, and the spirit.
 You are not your addiction, you are a well-rounded person who deserves to be treated with dignity, and at Magnolia, you will be given the respect you deserve from assessment through to your aftercare program.

 The levels of care offered at the Magnolia treatment center include family system treatments when appropriate, and we will work with you to address the underlying emotional concerns and causes of addiction.
-For most people, after admission and assessment, their alcohol addiction treatment plan will begin with a medically supervised detox.
+For most people, after admission and assessment, their alcohol addiction treatment plan will begin with a medical detox program in Los Angeles.
 You will stay within our safe, controlled environment as your body removes the toxins from your system, and your care will be supervised by a medical doctor as you overcome withdrawal symptoms safely and begin your healing process.

 After you are medically stable and clear-headed, usually 3 to 10 days after your last drink, you will be able to move into inpatient rehab.
 Our residential treatment programs are all unique, based on your needs, your preferences, and your recovery goals.
 In detox and rehab at Magnolia, we provide:

 - Health-related education